One of the best decisions a traveler can make for their Salzburg trip is to explore places outside the city’s historic center.

 In the exhibition, you’ll also learn about the performance of Monteverdi’s opera L’Orfeo in Salzburg in 1614, which made history as the first opera performance north of the Alps.

 In one room of the Hellbrunn Palace, visitors can experience a captivating multimedia presentation about the Salzburg Carnival dating back to 1618.
+This informative and entertaining animation reconstructs a fascinating world full of bizarre traditions, games, and costumes unique to Salzburg.

 One of the most intriguing aspects of the presentation is the depiction of people dressed as Native American Indians or wild forest men, which is quite surprising in addition to the traditional Beating of the Pigs event.
+You can check the resources section of this post for a link to a Youtube Video about Salzburg Carnival.

 The Chinese Room is the last (but not least) part of the exhibitions in the Hellbrunn Palace.